majuss/globi-parasites/documents/paper_notes.md

 ### The Many Roads to Parasitism: A Tale of Convergence - Robert Poulin 2011

 ### Evolution of parasitism along convergent lines: from ecology to genomics - Robert Poulin 2013
+- "eukaryotic parasite lineages have all converged toward only six general parasitic strategies: parasitoid, parasitic castrator, directly transmitted parasite, trophically transmitted parasite, vector-transmitted parasite or micropredator"
+- some genetic parallelism in unrelated taxa when it comes to the question of the transit to parasitism
+- maybe the most often life history strategy change in evolution!
+- red algae 100 changes
+- parasites are not morphologically simplified versions of free-living relatives
+- eimeria = protist
+- classification of parasites into 6 groups - as endpoints of ecvolution
+- "Just as the evolution of parasitism appears inevi- table, having occurred repeatedly and independently in all major lineages of unicellular and multicellular organisms, their subsequent convergence toward one of the above strategies also seems inescapable (see Poulin, 2011, for further evidence and discussion)"
+- scientists think, if a organism looses a morphological trait its genome is getting simpler
+- "For instance, approximately 40% of genes in the Giardia genome have undergone gene duplication, with the majority of these involved in evading the host’s immune response (Sun et al. 2010"

 ### THE ORIGINS OF PARASITISM IN THE PROTISTS - J. R. Baker 1994

 ### EVOLUTION OF INSECT PARASITISM IN RHABDITID AND DIPLOGASTRID NEMATODES - Walter Sudhaus 2008

 ### THE ORIGINS OF PARASITISM IN THE PLATYHELMINTHES - Rohde 1994

+### A general consumer-resource population model - Lafferty 2015
+-

 ### Independent origins of parasitism in Animalia - Weinstein 2016
 - 223 origins in Metazoa/Animalia